Genocs/genocs-library-docs/content/en/blazor-template/ui-overview/fundamentals/index.md

 {{< img src="colors.png" >}}

-{{< img src="default-pallete.png" >}}
+{{< img src="default-pallets.png" >}}

 Not finding the color that you need?
-You can easily add new colors to this pallete by changing some code!
+You can easily add new colors to this pallets by changing some code!

 In the below screenshot you can find the default 12 colors defined in code.